MicrosoftDocs/windows-powershell-docs/docset/winserver2012-ps/activedirectory/New-ADOrganizationalUnit.md

 ### -AuthType

 Specifies the authentication method to use.

-Possible values for this parameter include:
+The acceptable values for this parameter are:

-Negotiate or 0
+- Negotiate or 0

-Basic or 1
+- Basic or 1

 The default authentication method is Negotiate.

 A Secure Sockets Layer (SSL) connection is required for the Basic authentication method.

-The following example shows how to set this parameter to Basic.

--AuthType Basic

 ```yaml
 Type: ADAuthType